Calgary Surge

-The Calgary Surge is a Canadian professional basketball team based in Calgary, Alberta, Canada, that will compete in the Canadian Elite Basketball League beginning in 2023.
+The Calgary Surge is a Canadian professional basketball team based in Calgary, Alberta, Canada, that competes in the Canadian Elite Basketball League since 2023.
 They relocated from Guelph, where they were known as the Guelph Nighthawks.
 They were renamed and rebranded as the Calgary Surge.
-The team will play at home at Winsport Event Centre.
+The team plays at home at WinSport Event Centre.

 History

 On August 17, 2022, it was announced that the Guelph Nighthawks would be relocated to Calgary.
-The franchise will play home games at Winsport Event Centre.
+The franchise plays home games at Winsport Event Centre.
 On October 19, 2022, they were officially named the Calgary Surge.
+The Surge played their first game on 27, May 2023 against the Edmonton Stingers, a 74-70 victory.